atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 26: Create a new database by running `CREATE DATABASE 'example_database`
+Step 26: Create a new database by running "CREATE DATABASE `example_database`;"

 ![Create Database](./Images/26.png)